 “What can I do if I can’t really tell whether the customer is serious about needing the absolute lowest price?

-Nelson’s advice?
+The advice?
 Give it to them.

-That’s right—if the customer claims they need the lowest price, take them at their word and give them the lowest price you can muster.
+That’s right—if a customer claims they need the lowest price, take them at their word and give them the lowest price you can muster.
 Now, this lowest price won’t be for the full-featured offering with all of the value-adds—of course, you’ll strip all of that away in order to reach the lowest price.

 - The customer will be grateful that you were able to quote a price that was low enough to meet their budget, or